PANS and PANDAS Overview

 Autoimmune basal ganglia encephalitis

-PANS and PANDAS have similar symptom presentations and respond to similar treatment regimes.
+PANS and PANDAS have similar symptom presentations and respond to similar therapy regimes.
 PANS is a broader syndrome that includes PANDAS.
 While PANDAS is a disorder categorized by strep infections, PANS may be caused by various infectious agents other than just strep (or the etiology may be unknown) and may even result from non-infectious triggers.

 In PANS and PANDAS, autoantibodies target healthy proteins or receptors in the brain, principally in the basal ganglia, a region of the brain responsible for motor movements, learning, cognition, and emotion.